-Problem 2.
-We now move onto the discussion of the second problem, which addresses how to maximize the lifetime of one multicast tree under dynamic routing (i.e., routing topology may change over time for this single multicast).
+Problem 2: We now move on to the discussion of the second problem, which addresses how to maximize the lifetime of one multicast tree under dynamic routing (i.e., routing topology may change over time for this single multicast).
 For omnidirectional antennas, Floreen et al. [9] claimed that this problem is NP-hard.
-Based on this claim, the problem of maximizing the lifetime for one multicast tree under dynamic routing is also NP-hard since directional antenna is a general case of omnidirectional antenna.
+Based on this claim, since the directional antenna is a general case of the omnidirectional antenna, the problem of maximizing the lifetime for one multicast tree under dynamic routing is also NP-hard.

-Problem 3.
-The third lifetime problem addresses how to perform multicast routing when successive multicast requests arrive to the network.
-This problem is substantially more difficult than multicast routing for a single request (e.g., [4], [7], [9], [11]) in that we are not interested in the maximumlifetime tree for one request, but rather, we are interested in the network lifetime performance when successive multicast session requests (generated at different nodes in the network and with different multicast groups) arrive and depart over time.
-That is, we are looking for an "online" algorithm without any knowledge of future request arrivals with the aim of maximizing network lifetime.4 This is in contrast to the "offline" optimization for maximum network lifetime problem, which assume the future multicast requests are known a priori.
-In [18], Li et al. proposed an online routing algorithm to maximize network lifetime for unicast case.
-They showed that an online algorithm does not have a constant competitive ratio to the offline optimum.
+Problem 3: The third lifetime problem addresses how to perform multicast routing when successive multicast requests arrive to the network.
+This problem is substantially more difficult than the multicast routing for a single request (e.g., [4], [6], [9], [11]) in that we are not interested in the maximumlifetime tree for one request, but rather, we are interested in the network lifetime performance when successive multicast session requests (generated at different nodes in the network and with different multicast groups) arrive and depart over time.
+That is, we are looking for an "online" algorithm without any knowledge of future request arrivals with the aim of maximizing network lifetime.4 This is in contrast to the "offline" optimization for maximum network lifetime problem, which assumes that the future multicast requests are known a priori.
+In [17], Li et al. proposed an online routing algorithm to maximize the network lifetime for unicast case.
+They showed that an online algorithm does not have a constant competitive ratio5 to the offline optimum.
 Since unicast is a special case of multicast, we conclude that online algorithms for multicast routing do not have a constant competitive ratio.

 As the online optimization cannot be solved analytically, one might ask whether it is possible to pursue an "offline" optimization algorithm.
-By "offline", we mean that we first record successive multicast request arrivals to the network over time.
-Then assuming we can "go back" in time with the knowledge of all these future arrivals, we attempt to pursue routing optimally for each successive request such that the network lifetime is maximized.
+By "offline," we mean that we first record the successive multicast request arrivals to the network over time.
+Then, assuming that we can "go back" in time with the knowledge of all these future arrivals, we attempt to pursue routing optimally for each successive request such that the network lifetime is maximized.
 Note that in the extreme case, when all multicast requests have the same source node and destination nodes, this problem reduces to Problem 2 that we discussed earlier, which is NP-hard.
-Therefore, we conclude that offline multicast routing for successive multicast requests is also NP-hard.
+Therefore, we conclude that the offline multicast routing for successive multicast requests is also NP-hard.